 With an early start and a packed breakfast, we jumped onto the bus ready for an extremely long day.
 It takes about 12 hours to travel between Battambang and Sihanoukville.

 Lucky for us there are plenty of snack stops and a nice restaurant for lunch with the cleanest public toilet I had seen in a while.
 Unfortunately, we hit traffic driving into Sihanoukville but eventually arrived just before nightfall.

 Sihanoukville is an area which is going through A LOT of change.
 If you are to hop off in Sihanoukville, do not stay on the mainland, but instead head to the islands from the coast, they are some of the best I have seen!

-We booked our tickets to the island for the following morning at 7.30am.
-First, we stayed at Koh Rong for 2 nights and after that, we book a $5.00 boat to take us to the nearby Koh Rong Sanleom.
-Think white sandy beaches, clear turquoise waters and swaying palm trees.
+We booked our tickets to the island for the following morning at 7.30 am.
+First, we stayed at Koh Rong for 2 nights and after that, we booked a $5.00 boat to take us to the nearby Koh Rong Sanleom.
+Think white sandy beaches, clear turquoise waters, and swaying palm trees.
 This is the definition of paradise.

 Hitting the road from Sihanoukville, we arrived after a couple of hours to Kampot.
 Luckily for us, traffic on the roads was minimal thanks to today being Songkran, the Cambodian New Year.

 After checking into our accommodation, we met up next door to The Magic Sponge for lunch.
 I must say the portion sizes here are massive and if you are looking for value for money this is the place to be.
 Our awesome guide Tra Tra briefed us on what to do in Kampot.